OpenNebula/addon-storpool/configuration_tips.md

 in sunstone it is located in "Update VM template" -> "Scheduling" -> "Placement" -> "Datastore Requirements".
 Set the "Expression" to ```TM_MAD=storpool```

+#### Using Cluster definition

+Define an OpenNebula cluster selecting only StorPool backed SYSTEM and IMAGE datastores.
+Keep in mind that in this case the images used in the VM templates must be on the datastore selected in the cluster!